-Legislation for the MCCD is from the powers in the Registration of Births, Deaths and Marriages (Scotland) Act 1965 .
+Legislation for the MCCD is from the powers in the Registration of Births, Deaths and Marriages (Scotland) Act 196511.

 Additional MCCD forms can be ordered directly from your Local Implementation Lead, who contacts NRS to arrange supplies.
-NRS' Local Organisation Unit (-LOU) can be contacted on the following details for help with questions about the Form 11:
+NRS' General Registration Unit (GRU) can be contacted on the following details for help with questions about the Form 11:

-E-mail: lou@gro-scotland.gsi.gov.uk
+E-mail: grusupport@nrscotland.gov.uk

-Telephone: 0131 314 4462
+Telephone: 0131 314 4452

-2. CHANGES TO DEATH CERTIFICATION
+2. REVIEW OF DEATH CERTIFICATION

-The Certification of Death (Scotland) Act 2011 is intended to improve the quality of MCCDs through quality assurance of the MCCD, undertaken by an independent medical review system (Death Certification Review Service - DCRS), comprising a team of Medical Reviewers (MRs), a Senior Medical Reviewer (SMR) and Medical Reviewer's Assistants (MRAs).
+The Certification of Death (Scotland) Act 201112 is intended to improve the quality of MCCDs through quality assurance of the MCCD, undertaken by an independent medical review system (Death Certification Review Service - DCRS), comprising a team of Medical Reviewers (MRs), a Senior Medical Reviewer (SMR) and Medical Reviewer's Assistants (MRAs).